-The following new standards and amendments to existing standards were issued by the International Accounting Standards Board ("IASB"):
+The following new standard and amendments to existing standards were issued by the International Accounting Standards Board:

-In November 2009, IFRS 9 Financial Instruments ("IFRS 9") was issued and subsequently amended in October 2010.
+In November 2009, IFRS 9, Financial Instruments ("IFRS 9"), was issued and subsequently amended in October 2010.
 This is the first phase of the project on classification and measurement of financial assets and liabilities.
-IFRS 9 will replace IAS 39 Financial Instruments: Recognition and Measurement and will be completed in three phases, which includes limited amendments to classification and measurement of financial assets and liabilities, impairment of financial assets, and general hedge accounting.
+IFRS 9 will replace International Accounting Standard "(IAS") 39, Financial Instruments - Recognition and Measurement, and will be completed in three phases, which includes limited amendments to classification and measurement of financial assets and liabilities, impairment of financial assets, and general hedge accounting.
 Accounting for macro hedging was removed from IFRS 9 and is expected to be issued as a separate standard.
 The effective date of IFRS 9 is January 1, 2018.
 The standard on general hedge accounting was issued and included as part of IFRS 9 in November 2013.
-The Manager is currently assessing the impact of the adoption of these amendments on the financial statements.
+The Investment Manager is currently assessing the impact of the adoption of these amendments on the financial statements.